k-butz/c8y-certificate-cli/README.md

 # Miscellaneous

-* The examples folder contains a script that can be used to configure the Cumulocity Edge deployment to use these certificates.
+* The examples folder contains a script that can be used to configure the Cumulocity Edge deployment to use these certificates for Cloud Connectivity